What is swimmer's itch?

 made with the help and commitment from various lake associations

-in the Leelanau Peninsula.
+in the Leelanau Peninsula of Michigan.
 Currently, we are conducting experiments

 to develop better methods of control.